yingweiwo

 Effects During Pregnancy and Lactation

-In The Netherlands, 30 infants of mothers taking either azathioprine (n = 28) or mercaptopurine (n = 2) for inflammatory bowel disease during pregnancy and postpartum were followed at 1 to 6 years of age using a 43-item quality of life questionnaire.
-Of this cohort, 9 infants were breastfed for a mean of 7 months (range 3 to 13 months) No statistically significant differences were found between breastfed and formula-fed infants in any of the 12 domains of the survey.[19]
+In the Netherlands, researchers followed 30 infants whose mothers were taking azathioprine (n = 28) or mercaptopurine (n = 2) to treat inflammatory bowel disease during pregnancy and postpartum for 1 to 6 years using a 43-item quality of life questionnaire.
+In this cohort, 9 infants were breastfed for an average of 7 months (range 3 to 13 months).
+No statistically significant differences were found between breastfed and formula-fed infants in the 12 areas investigated.
+[19]

-In a multi-center study of women with inflammatory bowel disease in pregnancy (the PIANO registry), 102 women received a thiopurine (azathioprine or mercaptopurine) and another 67 received a thiopurine plus a biological agent (adalimumab, certolizumab, golimumab, infliximab, natalizumab, or ustekinumab) while breastfeeding their infants.
-Among those who received a thiopurine or combination therapy while breastfeeding, infant growth, development or infection rate was no different from 208 breastfed infants whose mothers received no treatment.[20]
+In a multicenter study of pregnant women with inflammatory bowel disease (PIANO Registry Study), 102 women received thiopurines (azathioprine or mercaptopurine) while breastfeeding their infants, and another 67 women received thiopurines plus biologics (adalimumab, cetrus, golimumab, infliximab, natelizumab, or ustekinumab).
+Infant growth and development or infection rates were not significantly different in breastfeeding mothers who received thiopurines or combination therapy compared to 208 breastfed infants whose mothers did not receive treatment.
+[20]

 References